a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 Any app that records a user remotely has to deal with varying microphone quality and background noise levels.
 My first challenge was finding a simple way to cancel out whatever background noise a user might have due to those variables.

-I attempted to recreate the noise reduction technique Audacity performs very well; I would say I was relatively successful as background noise was removed from the user's mimics, which improved the analysis of their speech.
+I took on the task to build by own version of <a href="https://www.audacityteam.org/">Adacity's</a> noise reduction technique; I would say I was successful as background noise was removed from the user's mimics, which improved the analysis of their speech.
+(Audacity's software includes smoothing and other more complicated techniques, which I didn't do, but my functions worked just fine for the task at hand.)
 In the game, I started out by testing the user's mic by recording 5 seconds of their background noise.
 I calculated the spectral power in that recording and subtracted it from all of the user's subsequent mimics.

 ##### Functions defined (see <a href="https://github.com/a-n-rose/mimic-master-how-well-can-you-mimic">the repository</a> for the entire code):
 ```